Arrive on time

 Can’t stay for savasana?
 Leave before.

 We all get it.
-Time is short, your schedule is tight, and your day is packed with need-tos and to-dos.
-But many of your classmates live for savasana, and by packing up and shuffling out during the most meditative and restful stage of the entire class, you’re disrupting everyone else and denying yourself the benefits.
+Time is short, your schedule is tight, and your day is packed with need-tos and to-dos, but many of your classmates live for savasana.
+By packing up and shuffling out during the most meditative and restful stage of the entire class, you’re disrupting everyone else and denying yourself the benefits.
 The traditional benefits of savasana claim to restore your nervous system to its default settings and offer your mind a chance to sink into meditation.
 But above all, it’s a rare chance for you to do nothing for a few minutes.
 Close your eyes, focus on your breath, and feel the weight of your body against the floor.
 It’s your own little R&R opportunity.
 Take it.